AgoraIO/Docs-Source/cloud-recording/develop/integration-best-practices.md

 ## Use dual domain names

 If you send a Cloud Recording RESTful API request to `api.agora.io` and the request fails, retry with the same domain name first.
 If it fails again, replace the domain name with `api.sd-rtn.com` and retry.
+Best practice is to first try the DNS domain close to your server.
+See the [domain name table](#domain-name-table) for a list of DNS servers.

 Agora recommends that you use a backoff strategy, for example, retry after 1, 3, and 6 seconds successively, to avoid exceeding the Queries Per Second (QPS) limits.

+The initial QPS limit is 10 per API per CID when you register.
+You can estimate the QPS quota your project needs according to your peak current worker (PCW) quota and query frequency.
+The initial peak current worker (PCW) limit is 50 per AppID when you register.
+If the RESTful API returns QPS limitation error code `429`, or PCW quota limitation error code `406`, then retry, or contact support@agora.io to increase your QPS or PCW quota.

-## Acquire service status
+## Get service status

-You can use Cloud Recording RESTful APIs to acquire the status of the recording service.
-Apart from Cloud Recording RESTful APIs.
+You can use Cloud Recording RESTful APIs to get the status of the recording service.

 Agora recommends that core apps should not rely on the Message Notification Service.
 If your apps already rely heavily on the Message Notification Service, Agora recommends that you contact <a href="mailto:support@agora.io">support@agora.io</a> to enable the redundant message notification function, which doubles the received notifications and reduces the probability of message loss.
 After enabling the redundant message notification function, you need to deduplicate messages based on `sid`.
 Redundant message notification still cannot guarantee a 100% arrival rate.

-The queries per second (QPS) quota is 10 requests per second for each App ID.
-You can estimate the QPS quota your project needs according to your peak current worker (PCW) quota (300) and query frequency, and contact <a href="mailto:support@agora.io">support@agora.io</a> to increase your quota if necessary.

 ### Ensure the recording service starts successfully